Designing exams

 • Open-book and take-home exams are usually based around higher order thinking skills.
 They may require synthesising research, forming recommendations, evaluating contexts or justifying decisions.

-You may want to map the questions against the subject learning outcomes, knowledge level, degree of difficulty, etc to gain an understanding of coverage of the outcomes and whether the right level of challenge has been achieved.
+You may want to map the questions against the subject learning outcomes, knowledge level, degree of difficulty, format, etc to understand the outcomes' coverage and whether the right level of challenge has been achieved.

 Q3